james-stevens/wallet-ids-in-dns/README.md

 In DNS the wallet ids will be stored as a `TXT` records with up to three parts

-1. A hostname prefix to indicate this is a wallet id, for example `_ico`.
+1. A hostname plus the prefix `_ico.` to indicate this is a wallet id.

 2. An option tag in the form `tag:[name]` where `name` conforms to the requirement of a DNS hostname, i.e. a string of up to 63 characters of upper or lower case letters, numbers & hyphen, including support for encoding UTF-8 using [Punycode](https://en.wikipedia.org/wiki/Punycode).
-	No tag or a tag with the reserved word `default` will indicate this is the default wallet for a particular currency.
+	No tag, or a tag with the reserved word `default`, will indicate this is the default wallet for a particular currency.

 3. A wallet id, prefixed by the three character cryptocurrency identifier, in lower case ("btc", "eth", "hns", etc)

-NOTE: the `_ico.` prefix will *ALWAYS* be removed when using the name in an `ico://` URI, with or without the `ico://` prefix.
+NOTE: the `_ico.` prefix will *ALWAYS* be removed when using the host name in an `ico://` URI, with or without the `ico://` prefix.

-When tags are searched, for a matching tag, the search should be case insensitive, so it would be permissible to fold tags to lowercase.
+When tags are searched, for a matching tag, the search should be case insensitive.
 For a client searching for a matching tag, if they have been given no tag or the tag `default`, then this should either match records with no tag or with the tag `default`.

-If a tag was provided and no matching tag has been found, and the tag is NOT `default`, then the client *MUST* NOT fall back to matching the default tag, but instead give an error.
+If a tag was provided and no matching tag has been found, and the tag is NOT `default`, then the client *MUST NOT* fall back to matching the default tag, but instead give an error.

 For example